 Hunters, casual trail riders, and utility workers worldwide love their UTVs.
-But if they were to change one thing, it was to make their bike a bit quieter.
+However, if there’s one aspect they could change, it would be to make their vehicles quieter.

 Why do UTVs need to be so loud after all?

-In this post, we’ll have a look at different things you can do to achieve a bit more quiet ride.
+In this post, we’ll look at different things you can do to achieve a slightly more quiet ride.

 1. Line the Dump Bed, Roof, and Engine Cover